 One of Singapore's largest and most impressive museums, the Asian Civilisations Museum has seven galleries showcasing more than 2,000 artefacts from the civilisations of China, South-East Asia, South Asia and West Asia.
 The first floor of galleries charts the story of trade across the region, while the second floor presents systems of faith and belief and the third features materials and design used in Chinese ceramics from the Han to the Qing dynasty.
 There are free, volunteer-run daily guided tours of its permanent galleries in English, Mandarin, Japanese, French, Spanish and Korean.

 The guys who run these know Singapore and its ins and outs.
 Guides include a military historian and those who have been in the heritage education business for years.
 It’s the easiest tour to join – look at the schedule on their website and simply turn up at the designated meeting point.
-There are tours every day of the week (except Public Holidays) and prices are an affordable $38 onwards.
-Their most informative tour is the Changi WWII tour that takes you on an anecdotal journey around Changi Prison, Changi Chapel and the Kranji War Cemetery.
+There are tours every day of the week (except Sundays and Public Holidays) and prices are an affordable $38 onwards.
+Their most informative tour is the Changi WWII tour that takes you on an anecdotal journey around Changi Prison, the temporary exhibition of the Changi Chapel and Museum, and the Kranji War Cemetery.
 It’s not all walking, for attractions that are greater distances away you'll be driven there on a bus.

 For those who like to cover more ground than your two feet can allow, choose to tour Singapore on a bicycle.
 You can choose to bike around Singapore by day or night – all you need to do is show up at the designated time and space.
 Cycling routes, bicycles, helmets, child seats and GoPros are all provided and prices begin at $95.
 We recommend the Pulau Ubin Cycling tour which is a great way to explore the idyllic island off Singapore.